WHAT IS BOTOX®?

 Botulinum toxin type A is the number 1 treatment worldwide among mini-invasive treatments according to the American Society of Plastic Surgery that reaches 7 million procedures in 2016, 4% more than in 2015.

 It is composed of a Neurotoxin complex of Clostridium Botulinum Type A 900 kD.

 How many units does it have one vial of BOTOX?

 In young patients from the age of 20 to 40, we generally use low doses, between 20 and 40 Units to produce muscular relaxation with a subtle and not evident result, in order to reduce and prevent the appearance of wrinkles.
 After 40’s up to 100 IU might be needed to get the best results.

-The effect lasts from 3 to 6 months and should be applied twice a year because if applied in short periods and high doses, larger doses will be needed and the period of action is shortened due to resistance of the organism.
+The effect lasts from 3 to 6 months and should be applied twice a year because if applied in short periods and high doses, larger doses will be needed and the period of action is shortened due to the resistance of the organism.